Scaling laws in the stellar mass distribution and the transition to homogeneity: Introduction

-For its intrinsic interest and \Red{for its application to the} study of the transition to homogeneity, \Red{we} make a new analysis of angular correlations, adding an important ingredient: the stellar masses of galaxies.
-To be precise, we are going to study the angular projection of the stellar mass distribution.
-The distribution of stellar mass has already been studied by \citet{Li-W}, employing the projected correlation function $w(r_\mathrm{p})$, on scales $r_\mathrm{p} < 30\,h^{-1}$Mpc [$r_\mathrm{p}$ is the separation perpendicular to the line of sight \citep{DaPe}]. \citeauthor{Li-W} find that the $w(r_\mathrm{p})$ of stellar mass is very well represented, over the range $10\,h^{-1}$kpc $<r_\mathrm{p}<$ $10\,h^{-1}$Mpc, by a power law such that $\g=1.84$ and $r_0 = 6.1\,h^{-1}$Mpc in Eq.~(\ref{xi}). \citeauthor{Li-W} compare the scalings of the stellar mass and galaxy distributions and find that the former is better.
+Most of the literature about the large-scale structure of the universe based on the statistical analysis of galaxy catalogs is limited to the distribution of the galaxy {\em positions}.
+We make here, following up on \citet{I-SDSS}, a new statistical analysis of the large-scale structure, adding an important ingredient: the {\em stellar masses} of galaxies; that is to say, we study the large-scale distribution of stellar mass.
+The distribution of stellar mass in the SDSS has already been studied by \citet{Li-W}, employing the projected correlation function $w(r_\mathrm{p})$, on scales $r_\mathrm{p} < 30\,h^{-1}$Mpc [$r_\mathrm{p}$ is the separation perpendicular to the line of sight \citep{DaPe}]. \citeauthor{Li-W} find that $w(r_\mathrm{p})$ is very well represented, over the range $10\,h^{-1}$kpc $<r_\mathrm{p}<$ $10\,h^{-1}$Mpc, by a power law that corresponds to Eq.~(\ref{xi}) with $\g=1.84$ and $r_0 = 6.1\,h^{-1}$Mpc.
+These results basically agree with the analysis of the SDSS galaxy positions by \citet{Zehavi}, but \citeauthor{Li-W} deem the scaling of the stellar mass to be better.
+At any rate, the stellar mass and galaxy number distributions can be shown to be very different, thus warranting further statistical analysis.

-One must be aware that the ``projection'' that produces $w(r_\mathrm{p})$ is performed on the correlation function $\xi(r)$ and is not associated to an actual projected distribution but to a set of local orthogonal projections on the tangent planes to the surface of the unit sphere (a rather unwieldy construction from the mathematical standpoint).
-The function $w(r_\mathrm{p})$ depends on the length scale $r_\mathrm{p}$, so it is not totally independent of redshift distortions, because there is no way to measure distances in galaxy catalogs without using the galaxy redshifts.
-Furthermore, $w(r_\mathrm{p})$, unlike $\xi(r)$ or $w(\th)$, is a dimensional function that does not lend itself to a straightforward interpretation.
+Besides, we must take into account that the ``projection'' that produces $w(r_\mathrm{p})$ is performed on the correlation function $\xi(r)$ and is not associated to an actual projected distribution but to a set of local orthogonal projections on the tangent planes to the surface of the unit sphere (a rather unwieldy construction from the mathematical standpoint).
 Arguably, the direct study of the angular projection of the stellar mass distribution is preferable.
+On the other hand, there are statistical measures not based on the two-point correlation function.
+Our study combines the analysis of a set of volume-limited samples with an angular analysis and, moreover, involves various statistical measures.